Company secretary

 Qualifications

-Although this area of work is open to all graduates, the following subjects may be preferred and can offer some exemptions from the professional examinations:
+Although this area of work is open to all graduates, the following subjects may be preferred and may also offer exemptions from some professional exams:

 - law.